-New Airbus leadership steps out in Paris Air Show, talks climate change and trashs Boeing
+New Airbus leadership steps out in Paris Air Show, talks climate change and trashes Boeing

 It was left to sales chief Scherer, at 57 the oldest of the four executives, to attack Boeing.

-Declaring that in airplane sales, “economics wins,” Scherer flatly claimed that the A320neo single-aisle jet family has a 5-to-10% seat cost advantage over the rival Boeing 737 MAX family.
+Declaring that in airplane sales, “economics wins,” Scherer flatly claimed that the A320neo single-aisle jet family has a 5%-to-10% seat cost advantage over the rival Boeing 737 MAX family.

-Asked to justify that, he pointed only to the 1,000 more orders the neo has compared to the MAX.
+Asked to justify that, he pointed only to the 1,000 more orders the neo has compared with the MAX.

 The Boeing 737s are generally lighter than the A320s and a detailed analysis of the costs of the two depends on the precise seating configurations.